 The results of this study reveal notable bacterial diversity in plant-based medicines produced in Côte d'Ivoire.
 The predominance of non-fermentative Gram-negative bacteria (50.23%), such as Pseudomonas sp (19.35%), P. fluorescens (10.13%), Flavobacterium sp (6.45%) and P. aeruginosa ( 5.06%), which raise major concerns due to their natural resistance to many antibiotics and their role in serious nosocomial infections.
 Enterobacteriaceae with 35.02% of the isolates were found, with dominant species such as E. coli (11.99%), Enterobacter sp.
 (5.53%) and Klebsiella sp.
 (4.61%).
 This observation is explained by their ability to adapt to environmental conditions and their survival in environments rich in organic matter.

-Other genera, such as Shigella sp (0.92%) and Salmonella sp (0.46%) were also found, although in lower proportions, thus reinforcing the need for rigorous microbiological control of medicines based on of plants.
-These results are similar to those obtained by Jérôme et al. (2018) in their study on the profile and antibiosensitivity of pathogenic bacteria associated with diarrhea in patients consulting at the Kousseri Regional Annex Hospital, located in the Far North region of Cameroon.
+Other genera, such as Shigella sp (0.92%) and Salmonella sp (0.46%) were also found, although in lower proportions, thus reinforcing the need for rigorous microbiological control of medicines based on plants.
+These results are similar to those obtained by Jérôme et al. (2018) in their study on the profile and antibiogram of pathogenic bacteria associated with diarrhoea in patients consulting at the Kousseri Regional Annex Hospital, located in the Far North region of Cameroon.
 In this study, a range of pathogenic bacteria was identified, the predominance of which was recorded for E. coli (66.6%), followed by Serratia sp.
 (30.9%), Klebsiella sp.
 (27.3%), Enterobacter sp.
 (18.18%), Salmonella sp.
 (15.5%), P. mirabilis (12.7%), Citrobacter sp.
 (7.3%) and P. aeruginosa (1.8%).

 Furthermore, these results also corroborate with those of Coulibaly et al. (2018) on the assessment of the risk of contamination of milk preparations in the neonatology department of the Treichville University Hospital and antibiotic resistance of the bacterial flora.
 They showed that among the 59 samples collected, 8 strains of E. coli were isolated with a prevalence of 13.56%, 3 strains of P. aeruginosa with a prevalence of 5.08% and 16 strains of S. aureus (27.11%).